 - Results Oriented: Is self-directed and motivated.

-The list below is intended to describe the general nature of duties only.
+ESSENTIAL DUTIES: The list below is intended to describe the general nature of duties only.
 Employees shall perform other duties as assigned.

 - Patrol HCMA property while operating a patrol vehicle, golf cart, motorscooter, bicycle, pick-up truck, watercraft or on foot in a variety of environmental conditions and over variable terrain.